 Over the next few weeks in maths we will be practising counting to 10 using props and lots of fun songs and rhymes to help us.
-We will also begin learning our numerals and have lots of fun searching for numerals in our environment as well as lots of exiting matching games where the children can match the right amount of objects to the numerals!
+We will be using our bear hunt story to consolidate our understanding and use of positional language to describe where they're hiding!

 The children are really enjoying brushing their teeth along to the brush bus song after they come in from lunch time play!